-Central Europe CFO Survey 2019
+Central Europe CFO Survey 2020

-- Respondents expect GDP growth in 2019 to average 2.3%, which is 0.1% less than in 2018.
+- Respondents expect average GDP growth of 2% in 2020, 0.3% less than in 2019.

-- A majority of CFOs (82%) expect an increase in the Consumer Price Index (CPI) in 2019, 3 percentage points (p.p.) fewer than in 2018.
+- A significant majority of CFOs (83%) expect the Consumer Price Index (CPI) to rise in 2020, 1pp more than in 2019

-- The largest share of CFOs (41%) expect no change in unemployment levels in 2019, but the share of those who expect an increase grew from 13% in 2018 to 21% in 2019.
+- The largest share of CFOs (40%) expect no change in unemployment levels during 2020.
+However, the share of those expecting an increase grew to 36% in 2020, up from 13% in 2018 and 21% in 2019.

 CFO Confidence Index

 The CFO Confidence Index has fallen significantly for the second year in a row.
 As recently as 2018 it stood at 23%, before falling by 7 percentage points (pp) to 16% in 2019.
 This time it fell again – by 7pp to 9%.
 In short, CFOs have become considerably less optimistic about the future over the last two years.